ROMs and Arcade

 Example: Nintendo Entertainment System (FC) can be renamed to Nintendo (FC) or NES (FC) or Famicom (FC)

-A ROM selected from this combined menu item will launch using the emulator in the tag of the folder is lives in.
+A ROM selected from this combined menu item will launch using the emulator in the tag of the folder it lives in.

-To streamline launching multi-file disc-based games, place your BIN / CUE files in a folder with the same name as the CUE file.
+To streamline launching single-disc games with multiple files, place your BIN / CUE files in a folder with the same name as the CUE file.

 NextUI will automatically launch the CUE file instead of navigating into the folder when selected.